 - It is not a deal killer for a borrower to have prior bad credit, open collections, judgments, tax liens, charge offs, or other derogatory credit information on their credit report

-- Consumers can go through periods of bad credit due to loss of job, loss of business, divorce, sickness, or other extenuating circumstances
+- Consumers can go through periods of bad credit due to loss of a job, loss of business, divorce, sickness, or other extenuating circumstances

 - However, lenders want to see that the borrower has re-established credit and has been timely with all of their payments in the past 12 months and re-established credit after periods of bad credit